Tejoooo/Tejoooo/README.md

 - ⚡ Fun fact: ...

 -->
-👨‍💻 I'm Tejo, a web developer with a passion for solving real-world problems through technology.
+👨‍💻 I'm Tejo, a passionate human for solving real-world problems through technology.
 🔍 My focus is on improving my skills in field of computer science.
 🚀 In my free time, I like to work on personal projects and experiment with new technologies.
 🤖 I'm a strong believer in the power of technology to make a positive impact on society and always seeking new challenges.